JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `kotlinVersion`
 {#verifyPluginProjectConfiguration-kotlinVersion}

-The version of the Kotlin used in the project.
+Specifies the version of Kotlin used in the project.

 {style="narrow"}
 Type